alex-parra/fsnd-flask-kubernetes-eks/README.md

-# Deploying a Flask API
+# Flask API deploy to Kubernetes on AWS

 ## Run Docker